Are you a beginner looking for top-notch blog writing tips?

 So now, whenever I advise a new blogger, I tell them to prioritize SEO – except if your blog is just for personal journaling and you don’t care for audience or profits!

 I identify search intent using the SERP and the Google Trends research tool.
 After identifying top keywords from search queries, I then use these keywords to create relevant content for potential visitors, thus giving answers to their questions and intent.”

 Andrea Crook – Digitalize Trends

 Drawing from my experience, the most important tip I would like to give is Storytelling.
-That doesn’t mean you start with “Once upon a time…” Storytelling is about telling your thoughts, experience, processes, and results.
-When you tell them that it has been done and tested, they would love to believe you.
+That doesn’t mean you start with “Once upon a time…” Storytelling is about telling your thoughts, experiences, processes, and results.
+When you tell them that it has been done and tested, they will love to believe you.
 Stories pull individuals in and help disperse issues.
 Because through Storytelling, you’re ready to foster a scene where individuals can relate to what you’re saying and envision themselves doing it.

 14. Set an environment conducive to writing

 Create a space free of distractions and choose a specific time to write.
 Choose an hour or two that you can dedicate to the task.
 Repetition will reinforce your habits and help you build momentum in your writing.
 Before you know it, those ten minutes you struggled to write will turn into more than an hour of solid writing.

 15. Set blog post templates

 Nikola Roza – NikolaRoza.com

 Although quality content is not unique and has never been seen, it can be templated stuff that serves the user and fulfills the query when delivered to Google.
 Primarily works great when your blog focuses a lot on publishing product reviews.